asall94/bolkiri-chatbot/README.md

 Configured for Render.com with:
 - Python 3.12 runtime
 - Auto-rebuild embeddings on deploy
-- Weekly scraping via GitHub Actions (Thursday 2am)
+- Weekly scraping via GitHub Actions (Every Thursday at 2am)

 See `DEPLOYMENT.md` for complete guide.